 - Add the key file as a valid way to decrypt your root partition.

-sudo cryptsetup luksAddKey /dev/sda1 /.root.key # replace /dev/sda1 with the correct partition (`sudo fdisk -l` to see partitions)
+sudo cryptsetup luksAddKey /dev/sda1 /.root.key # replace /dev/sda1 with the root partition (`sudo fdisk -l` to see partitions)

-- Edit /etc/crypttab and add the key file in the third column.
+- Edit /etc/crypttab, find the row that pertains to the root partition by UUID and add the key file in the third column.

 cr_sda1 UUID=... /.root.key(Again, the partition name is just an example.)